 “Huh?”
 She turned back.
 “Seriously?
 Okay, yeah.
 Where?”

 “At my place.
 The group meets at eight on Friday.”

 “Sure.”
 She took a few more steps, then turned again.
 “See you here at lunch tomorrow.
 We can talk about it then, right?”

 “See ya,” she said.

 Steve wanted to laugh like a maniac.
-He stood and watched her fight her way into the crowd of kids pushing to the exit, until she passed the doors.
-He tried to see himself as she saw him.
+He stood and watched her fight her way into the crowd of kids pushing to the exit until she passed the doors.
 Maybe she didn’t think of him as a hopeless dork after all.

 The next day, Wednesday, Tess was not in the cafeteria.
-Steve looked for her desperately, stayed all lunch period waiting by himself, and hardly touched his food, despite its being the most palatable lunch they got — mashed potatoes with meat gravy.
-When he finally remembered that Tess had independent study the next hour, he quickly dumped his tray, raced down to the library and slipped inside just before the bell.
+Steve looked for her and waited all lunch period by himself, hardly touching his food, despite its being the most palatable lunch they got — mashed potatoes with meat gravy.
+When he finally remembered that Tess had independent study the next hour, he quickly dumped his tray, raced down to the library and slipped inside just before the bell rang.
 The librarian, Mrs. Crane, was away shelving.
 Steve hid in some stacks and waited.
 A class bustled in, and after the librarian became distracted calling them to order, he came out and began to check the carrels at the end of each row.
 All were empty.
 The librarian caught sight of him as he crossed to the exit.

 “Can I help you?” she asked.
 About twenty seventh-graders seated on the floor turned to face him.